“You never know who you are until you have lived somewhere other than your own country." –Lynn Sharp, Associate Professor, History Department

 - General degree credit

-The maximum number of credits that can be applied to the history major from off campus studies (including credits from other U.S. institutions) is 8 credits with the approval of your major adviser.
+- The maximum number of credits that can be applied to the History major from off campus studies (including AP credit, IB credit and credits from other U.S. institutions) is 8 credits with the approval of your major adviser.

 There are many off-campus studies programs that are suitable for students who wish to study history abroad, hone foreign language skills, or engage in an internship related to US history in Philadelphia or Washington DC.
 Please consult with your major adviser and the OCS staff for specific recommendations related to your goals.